Skip to main content

 • Severe intoxication, overdose, or dangerous behaviour

-Other signs
+Other signs to watch for

 • Withdrawing from friends, family, work, or study